-- For OpenScape Voice configuration refer to section 4 Switch configuration OpenScape Voice. - For OpenScape 4000 configuration, refer to section 5 Switch configuration OpenScape 4000.
+- For OpenScape Voice configuration refer to section 4 Switch configuration OpenScape Voice. - For OpenScape 4000 configuration or OpenScape 4000 VNR configuration refer to section 5 switch configuration OpenScape 4000.

 The example configurations in this manual describe a configuration in the environment of the lab.
 In customer's environment other parameters are required, like e.g. different Server names, IP addresses, number ranges, prefix access codes, etc.